Probing the Origin of Primordial Black Holes through Novel Gravitational Wave Spectrum: FOPT as the Origin of the PBH and GW

 \subsection{GW Background from FOPT}

 Now we give a short description of the SGWB spectrum that can be generated from the FOPTs.
 The expression for the SGWB spectrum due to FOPT can be expressed as~\cite{Kosowsky:1992vn},

 where,

-is the peak frequency.
+is the peak frequency and $v_w$ is the bubble wall velocity, the value of which has been taken to be unity.
 It is worth-mentioning that in the present case we only consider the contributions from collision of bubble walls as they contribute the most to the SGWB spectrum.
 We also consider that the phase transition occurs fast enough and therefore all the parameters have been evaluated as $T_{\mathrm{cri}}$.
 Now using the information in Tab. \ref{table_FOPT} in Eqs.~\eqref{FOPT_GW} and \eqref{FOPT_fp} we get the gravitational wave spectrum which has been presented in Fig. \ref{fopt_sgwb}.